snoplus/oxsx/HOWTO.md

 kind of fake data set.
-Note that in both modes, the output `OXSXDataSet` object has events ordered by `DataSet` type - e.g. if a dataset was generated from `DataSet` objects A and B, the generated dataset would have a number of A-type events followed by a number of B-types.Both methods also have an optional parameter which outputs by reference a vector of the number of events actually simulated per type.
+Note that in both modes, the output `OXSXDataSet` object has events ordered by `DataSet` type - e.g. if a dataset was generated from `DataSet` objects A and B, the generated dataset would have a number of A-type events followed by a number of B-types.
+Both methods also have an optional parameter which outputs by reference a vector of the number of events actually simulated per type.